-Even though baby teeth eventually fall out, they’re still important as placeholders for the permanent teeth.
+Even though baby teeth eventually fall out, they’re still important as placeholders for permanent teeth.
 Where they’re located and when they are lost matters more than you might think.
 These primary teeth also tend to fall out in a fairly specific order, so any significant deviation from that pattern could signify a developmental issue that needs attention.

 At this age, most children will have at least four permanent molars and up to four permanent incisors.
-If we observe that child has more or less than this, it could indicate a problem with missing, crowding, or extra teeth.
+If we observe that a child has more or less than this, it could indicate a problem with missing, crowding, or extra teeth.
 In some of these cases, we may choose to remove a primary tooth early.
-In others, we may want to maintain a space where a tooth has been lost prematurely in order to prevent bigger problems later on.
+In others, we may want to maintain a space where a tooth has been lost prematurely to prevent bigger problems later on.